rkaippully/webgear/pages/index.md

 # Welcome to WebGear
 WebGear is a Haskell library to build composable, extensible, and type-Safe HTTP APIs.

+WebGear uses advanced Haskell features to give you type-safe web applications but all that magic is kept carefully under the hood.
+Thus you'll find an easy learning curve even without advanced Haskell knowledge.
+WebGear also boasts of friendly error messages that helps to quickly detect and correct problems with your code.

 ## Hello WebGear
 Here is a fully functional WebGear application.
 If you access <http://localhost:3000/hello/Legolas>, you'd get a `200 OK` response with the body `Hello, Legolas`.